CECA-SNN-Compiler/CG2NoC/README.md

 * Python >=3.5
 * Gurobi

+## Input/Ouput format
 ## Transform process
-The overall transform process is described in [The Input/Output Format and ILP Formulation for CG2NoC]()
+They are described in [The Input/Output Format and ILP Formulation for CG2NoC](https://github.com/CECA-SNN-Compiler/CG2NoC/blob/master/The%20Input:Output%20Format%20and%20ILP%20Formulation%20for%20CG2NoC.docx)